sugarme/libqt6zig/README.md

 MIT-licensed Qt 6 bindings for Zig

-This library is a straightforward binding of the Qt 6.4+ API.
+This library is a straightforward binding of the Qt 6.8+ API.
 You must have a working C, C++, and Zig development toolchain to use this binding as well as the development files needed to build Qt 6 applications.
 This library and the related examples use the Zig toolchain.
 The [Building](#building) section below has instructions for installing the required dependencies.

+For previous libqt6zig versions supporting Qt 6.4+, there are branches corresponding to the major and minor version of the Qt base, e.g. `6.4`.
+Note that these versions will receive minimal support and should be considered frozen.

 This library is designed to be used as a dependency in a larger application and not as a standalone library.
 The versioning scheme used by this library is based on the Qt version used as a base to generate the bindings with an additional nod to the library revision number.
 Any breaking changes to the library will be reflected in the changelog.